gmiklos-inst/codelabs/todo-spring/6-pimp-my-app.md

 fun findAll(todoItemSpec: Specification<TodoItem>?, pageable: Pageable): Page<TodoItem>
 ```

-* Make sure to send the `Specification` all the way down to the `Repository`, also update your tests, because they will start failing.
+* Make sure to send the `Specification` all the way down to the `Repository`
+* Update your tests, because they will start failing
 * Make the following changes in `WebConfiguration`
     * extend from `WebMvcConfigurer`
     * add the following method that will resolve our `Specification`s